 – You can’t change your election amount during the plan year, unless you experience a change in status or

 – Save your receipts when you spend your healthcare FSA dollars.
 You may need itemized invoices to verify the eligibility of expenses or for reimbursement requests.

 – If your employment terminates before the end of the plan year, your account will terminate unless you are eligible for, and elect, COBRA coverage.

-– You can’t contribute to an FSA and an HSA within the same plan year.
+– You cannot contribute to an FSA and HSA within the same plan year.

 – As a married couple, one spouse cannot be enrolled in an FSA at the same time the other is contributing to an HSA.

 – FSA plan participants should note that up to $610 of any unused funds from the current plan year will be rolled over into your FSA balance for the new plan year.

 – The rollover modification applies to Health FSA plans only (and not to other types of FSA plans such as dependent care).